Taytay/juke-rocket/README.md

 4. Configure the spotify Daemon to have the Spotify username and password.
 Also, ensure that you have a device name configured.
 We will call it "Jukebox".
 Then, you can run it from the command line as follows.

 `$ ./spotifyd --config-path ./spotifyd.ini`

-Note that it's helpful to add `--verbose --no-daemon` to the command line for spotifyd so that you can debug it.
+Note that it can be helpful to add `--verbose --no-daemon` to the command line for spotifyd so that you can debug it.

+To run it on bootup instead, run:

+`$ cd ./service-defintions && ./install.sh `

 5. Now that spotifyd is running, your Raspberry pi is a Spotify audio device.
 You can test this by opening Spotify and choosing "Jukebox" from the dropdown list of devices.
 6. Assuming that works, we can test playing a song from the command line using the Spotify TUI: